iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/structure.md

 The reader should understand what a paragraph is about from its first sentence.
 Sometimes readers just skim over the article to quickly find a single bit of information — and your article should respect that.
 It also detaches a new paragraph from a previous thought and provides you with context to naturally elaborate on.

 The first sentence of the first paragraph convinces the reader to start reading.
-Never spend it on weak statements like "This is the opening article in series on the Topic, and it explains such basics as this and that."
-Best introductions are concrete.
+Never spend it on weak statements like "This is the opening article in a series on the Topic, and it explains such basics as this and that."
+The best introductions are concrete.

 ## Miscellaneous